I think many here know that there are more than 100 ways to say “I” in Japanese. But many do not know that there are many ways to say “You” as well.

-You Japanese pronouns are not standardized, many do not use the word “you” to refer to another person.
-They prefer to speak the person's name, or some other respectful manner.
-So there are thousands of ways to say you in Japanese that we are going to look at in this article.
+The pronouns in Japanese are not standardized; many do not use the word “you” to refer to another person.
+They prefer to say the person’s name or some other respectful way.
+Thus, there are thousands of ways to say you in Japanese that we will see in this article.

 You in Formal Japanese

-Below are the main ways to say you in Japanese in a casual way:
+Below are the main ways to say you in Japanese casually:

-- あなた – anata: The most common and polite way of saying you;
+- あなた – anata: The most common and polite way to say you;

-- そちら– sochira: A polite way of saying you, adding 様 (さま) to make it more formal;
+- そちら – sochira: A polite way to say you, adding 様 (さま) to make it more formal;

-Below are the main ways to say you in Japanese in a casual way, including slang:
+Below are the main ways to say you in Japanese casually, including slang:

-- お前 (おまえ): Often used between male friends.
-Depending on the person it can become rude;
+- お前 (おまえ): often used among male friends.
+Depending on the person, it can become rude;

 - お前さん (おまえさん): Similar to あんた;